rovercode/rovercode/README.md

 $ sudo ./setup.sh #run this only once -- it will take some time
 $ sudo ./start.sh #run this each time you boot the rover
 ```
-Then, on any PC or tablet, point your browser to your robot's IP address.
-You're done!
+Then, on any PC or tablet, head to rovercode.org to connect to your rover.
 Start playing!

 ### Development PC Setup
 When developing rovercode, you may want to run rovercode on your PC instead of a CHIP/Raspberry Pi/Beaglebone.
 Below are instructions for how to install and run rovercode on your PC.
 Everything should work fine: rovercode will automatically detect that it is not running on target hardware and will stub out the calls to the motors and sensors.